 The fact we grew up in Victoria had a lot to do with the how the framework evolved.

 Being a relatively small state, telehealth in Victoria was not a political priority, so everything had to be financially sustainable.
-Victoria had a decentralised healthcare system, there was no shared technical networks or services, no telehealth department and no shared finance systems (making it easier to reconcile the savings in one area of the system to the costs in another) so we had to facilitate or work around all of that.
+Victoria had a decentralised healthcare system, there was no shared technical networks or services, no telehealth department and no shared finance systems that helped reconcile the savings in one area of the system to the costs in another.

 At the core of the framework is collaboration and co-design throughout, particularly with patients, clinicians and clinic staff, and also with other program managers.